fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

         ...
 ```

-The Yaml file have two relevant environment variables that are used by
+The Yaml file has two relevant environment variables that are used by
 Fluentd when the container starts:

 | Environment Variable        | Description                          | Default               |